MichaelLeah/CleanCodeTechnicalChallenge/README.md

-# Docnet Challenge
+# Technical Challenge

-Technical test completed for a prior position.
+Technical test completed for a prior position that was focused on demonstrating my abiality to create clean, extendable code with PHP.